kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q132
 The following are true statements about the *trachea*, EXCEPT:

-	A. The trachea commences at the cricoid cartilage at C6 - T
+	A. The trachea commences at the cricoid cartilage at C6
-	B. The trachea ends at the bifurcation (carina) at the level of the second rib - T
+	B. The trachea ends at the bifurcation (carina) at the level of the second rib
-	C. The tracheal bifurcation varies with respiration between T4 and T6 - T
+	C. The tracheal bifurcation varies with respiration between T4 and T6
-	D. The trachea is laterally related to the thyroid lobes and carotid arteries - T
+	D. The trachea is laterally related to the thyroid lobes and carotid arteries
-	E. The trachea is lined by stratified squamous, non-keratinising epithelium - FALSE
+	E. The trachea is lined by stratified squamous, non-keratinising epithelium
 #### Answer: C. The tracheal bifurcation varies with respiration between T4 and T6 - *FALSE* = E. The trachea is lined by stratified squamous, non-keratinising epithelium
-- The trachea is
-	- Lined by ciliated columnar epithelium
+- Trachea is lined by *ciliated columnar epithelium*
 	- Commences at the level of the cricoid cartilage (C6) and ends at the carina (T4/5)
 		- Which is also level of second costal cartilage extending into Second Rib

 ### Q133
 A 16-year-old boy is brought into the Emergency Department after having injured his right knee during a rugby game.
-After careful history-taking, the injury he describes indicates that his knee was *forcibly abducted* and *externally rotated* while in a flexed position.
+After careful history-taking, the injury he describes indicates that his knee was *forcibly abducted* and *externally rotated* while in a *flexed position*.
 This scenario would classically result in a tear of:

 	A. Anterior cruciate ligament
 	B. Posterior cruciate ligament